 Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour. - 1 Peter 5:8

-This week my sister reminded our youth, and me, that God thinks I am worth it.
+This week my sister reminded our youth, and me, that God thinks we are worth it.
 He thinks You are worth it.
-Jesus knew what he was about to face on the cross and the Bible reminds us that Jesus could have called 12 legions of angels to protect him, but he choose you and me.
+Jesus knew what he was about to face on the cross and the Bible reminds us that Jesus could have called 12 legions of angels to protect him, but he chooses you and me.

 “Put your sword back in its place,” Jesus said to him, “for all who draw the sword will die by the sword.
 Do you think I cannot call on my Father, and he will at once put at my disposal more than twelve legions of angels?
 But how then would the Scriptures be fulfilled that say it must happen in this way?” - Matthew 26:52-54

-So before those lies and attacks come I have to remember to put my armor of God on and to surround myself in Jesus' love.
+So before those lies and attacks come we have to remember to put on the armor of God and to surround ourselves in Jesus' love.

 Pin this post for future.
 It can be part of your arsal of darts to shoot back when the incoming is strong and we feel helpless.